State Reciprocity: Teacher

 - Test-out or Exemption: In order to test out or receive an exception, you will have to take the Idaho Comprehensive Literacy Course or pass the Idaho Comprehensive Literacy assessment.

 - Assessment Requirements: There are assessment requirements in Idaho, however not for all candidates.
 The state requires that candidates take and pass the Praxis II exam that tests for content proficiency in an endorsed area.
-If you have obtained an out of state certificate and pass a content test comparable to that of the Praxis II exam, you are not required to take the Praxis II exam.
+If you have obtained an out of state certificate and pass a content test comparable to that of the Praxis II exam, you may not be required to take the Praxis II exam.
 The test can also be waived if the candidate has completed and can provide verification for a master's degree in a specific content area.

-- Different Requirements Based on Experience: No. Out-of-state applicants who have certification from another state with at least two years of teaching experience and those who are not certified in any other state, and who submit a recommendation from an approved certification program, are eligible to receive a three-year Interim Certificate upon clearance of a background check.
+- Different Requirements Based on Experience: No. Out-of-state applicants who have certification from another state with at least two years of teaching experience and those who are not certified in any other state, and who submit a recommendation from an approved certification program, may be eligible to receive a three-year Interim Certificate upon clearance of a background check.
 Once all the requirements of the Interim Certificate are completed, you may apply for a renewable five-year Standard Certificate.

 - Performance Requirements: No.